 MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved.
 If goal was not accomplished, please explain.
-2 Maintain IDDE standard operating procedures in effect annually Goal Met; IDDE procedures have been developed and are currently being implemented.
 2 Develop or post on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Goal Met; 2 types of brochures and stormwater quality website were made available.
-3 Review construction plans annually that will result in the disturbances of greater than or equal to one acre, or are part of a common plan of development or sale that will result in the disturbance of one or more acres for compliance with local regulations Goal Met; the permittee had 6 applicable construction sites during the reporting period that were reviewed and approved.
+3 Review construction plans annually that will result in the disturbances of greater than or equal to one acre, or are part of a common plan of development or sale that will result in the disturbance of one or more acres for compliance with local regulations Goal Met; the permittee had 32 applicable construction sites during the reporting period that were reviewed and approved.
 3 Maintain standard operating procedures in effect annually Goal Met; standard operating procedures have been developed and are currently being implemented.
-3 Inspect 50% of applicable construction sites per year, or a minimum of 20 inspections Goal Exceeded; 100% of the applicable sites were inspected during the reporting period. (a total of 123 inspections were performed on the 6 applicable sites) 3 Maintain ordinances and standard operating procedures in effect annually Goal Met; ordinances and standard operating procedures have been developed and are currently being implemented.
+3 Inspect 50% of applicable construction sites per year, or a minimum of 20 inspections Goal Exceeded; 100% of the applicable sites were inspected during the reporting period. (a total of 106 inspections were performed during the reporting period) 3 Maintain ordinances and standard operating procedures in effect annually Goal Met; ordinances and standard operating procedures have been developed and are currently being implemented.

 MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved.
 If goal was not accomplished, please explain.
 3 Develop or post on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Goal Met; 2 types of brochures and stormwater quality website were made available.
-3 Conduct training at least once per permit term Not Due Yet 3 Maintain an inventory of active construction sites on an annual basis Goal Met; 110 active construction sites were inventoried during the reporting period.
-4 Review development plans for the inclusion of post construction controls annually Goal Met; 19 development plans were reviewed 4 Maintain ordinances and standard operating procedures in effect annually Goal Met; ordinances and standard operating procedures have been developed and are currently being implemented.
+3 Conduct training at least once per permit term Not Due Yet 3 Maintain an inventory of active construction sites on an annual basis Goal Met; 32 active construction sites were inventoried during the reporting period 4 Review development plans for the inclusion of post construction controls annually Goal Met; zero development plans were reviewed during the reporting period 4 Maintain ordinances and standard operating procedures in effect annually Goal Met; ordinances and standard operating procedures have been developed and are currently being implemented.
 4 Inspect permittee owned permanent structural controls at least once per permit term Not Due Yet 4 Maintain standard operating procedures in effect annually Goal Met; standard operating procedures have been developed and are currently being implemented.
 5 Maintain an inventory and map of facilities and stormwater controls that the permittee owns and operates within the urbanized area annually Goal Met; MS4 facility inventory has been developed